Strumbe/zebrafish-tracker/README.md

 npm run dev
 ```

+The server listens on port `3000`.
+On the machine running the command you can
+visit `http://localhost:3000`.
+If you need to access it from another machine on
+the same network, replace `localhost` with the host computer's IP address.

-## Note on This Environment
+## Environment

-The Codex environment used to generate this project has no internet access,
+This workspace has internet access.
+As long as you configure your Git remote
-so remote commands like `git push` will fail here.
-Perform these steps on your
+and credentials, commands like `git push` or `npm install` will work normally.
-own machine with internet connectivity.